Change Project Scoping

 Your project options are determined by your workspace.
 Some organizations use multiple workspaces, others use a single workspace.

-To accommodate project scoping, Rally uses the following hierarchy:
+To accommodate project scoping, CA Agile Central uses the following hierarchy:

 - Parent project: Contains work items that are shared across all associated child projects.
 The parent project includes all levels of child projects.

 - Child project: A partitioned view of the parent project.
 It contains those work items that have been assigned to the individual child project, as well as those assigned to the parent project.
 Child projects do not display the user stories, requirements, test cases, and defects of other peer child projects.

 You can control what workspace and project to show data from using the project picker.

 - Assign a work item to a project

 - Scope project views

 - Scoped work item relationships

 Your development process might include a single project or multiple projects.
 Use the drop-down list on the upper-left side of the page to change your project perspective in the CA Agile Central application.
 You can select a different project from the drop-down list and change your project access in real time.
 Your currently selected project is always displayed in the project box.

 To specify a workspace and project combination to be your default from the Profile page: